-Instrument-Assisted Soft Tissue Mobilization is a soft tissue technique that enables clinicians to effectively release fascial restrictions and break down scar tissue.
+Instrument-Assisted Soft Tissue Mobilization (IASTM) is a soft tissue technique that enables clinicians to effectively release fascial restrictions and break down scar tissue.
 The technique utilizes specially designed instruments to detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation.
 There are many available brands of IASTM such as Graston, Adhesion Breakers, Edge Mobility and Miyodac Tools.
 At OSPT we utilize two different styles of IASTM including Edge Mobility System and Adhesion Breakers.

 Benefits of IASTM